rangayadavch/hello-world-1/README.md

 # hello-world
 my first project
 messi
 capeta is my favourite anime.
-It was created by Japanese.
+It was created by Japane